ravigajul/Cypress/README.md

  Add 'debugger' keyword before the line of code from where you want to debug.
- The console shows the port number, Open the browser with ip and port number navigate to developer tools to debug further. use chrome://inspect and click inspect Run the node command with inspect
+ The console shows the port number, Open the browser with ip and port number navigate to developer tools to debug further. use chrome://inspect and click inspect We can add folder on the dev tools opened and see console by clicking esc Run the node command with inspect
  ```
  node inspect ./test.js